COVID-19 Mortgage Relief

 The Department of Energy & Environmental Protection's (DEEP) protects Connecticut's diversified landscape through programs that improve air quality, restore and protect waterways, and address the remnants of our industrial legacy through site cleanup and waste management efforts.
 Find information on compliance assistance, pollution prevention, permitting, and more.

-Agency: Connecticut Department of AgricultureWhen a state agency proposes to sell or transfer land, including easements granted to private parties or municipalities, in most cases it must publish a notice in the Environmental Monitor giving the public the opportunity to comment.
+Agency: Department of Economic and Community DevelopmentWhen a state agency proposes to sell or transfer land, including easements granted to private parties or municipalities, in most cases it must publish a notice in the Environmental Monitor giving the public the opportunity to comment.

 Agency: Council on Environmental QualityEnvironmental Impact Evaluations for State Projects